se-panfilov/anarchy-engine/apps/showcases-core/legal/INSTRUCTIONS.md

 - The Software does **not** collect personal data during offline use.
 - Optional online features (if any) are **opt-in**.
-- Details, including any optional crash reporting, are described in `./legal/PRIVACY.*`.
+- Details, including any optional crash reporting, are described in **Privacy Policy**.

 ---